o3de/o3de.org/content/docs/userguide/mobile/design-considerations.md

 description: ' Design considerations for authoring iOS and Android games using &ALYlong;. '
 title: Design Considerations for Creating Mobile Games Using &ALY;
 ---
-# Design Considerations for Creating Mobile Games Using Lumberyard<a name="ios-android-design-considerations"></a>
+# Design Considerations for Creating Mobile Games Using Lumberyard {#ios-android-design-considerations}

 ****